roadrunner-server/docs/http/proxy.md

 # Proxy IP parser

-This middleware resolves the real client IP from proxy headers when a request arrives through a trusted subnet.
-By default it consults, in order: `Forwarded`, `X-Forwarded-For`, `X-Real-IP`, `True-Client-IP`, and `CF-Connecting-IP`.
-The set and order of headers can be customized with `trusted_headers`.
+This middleware gets the client address from HTTP forwarding headers when the request comes from a trusted proxy.
+In v6, `trusted_headers` selects the headers and their order.

 ## Description

-When the immediate peer is within one of the `trusted_subnets`, the middleware resolves the client IP from the configured headers — the first non-empty match wins — and sets it as `RemoteAddr`.
-Otherwise `RemoteAddr` is left unchanged.
+When the immediate peer is within `trusted_subnets`, the middleware uses the first nonempty parsed header value as `RemoteAddr`.
+Otherwise, it leaves `RemoteAddr` unchanged.
+This setting controls trust in forwarding headers; it does not block incoming connections.

-The middleware is active only when `trusted_subnets` is configured; without it, forwarding headers are never trusted.
+Add `proxy_ip_parser` to `http.middleware` and configure a nonempty `http.trusted_subnets` list to enable it.
+An omitted or empty subnet list disables it.
+Each subnet must use CIDR notation, such as `127.0.0.1/32` or `::1/128`.

 ## Usage